shrinerb/shrine/README.md

 });
 ```

+This is an oversimplified implementation without any UX, it's just to show you
-This plugin also provides a route for direct S3 uploads.
-See the [example app]
+how easy it is.
+The `direct_upload` plugin also provides a route for direct S3
-for how you can do multiple uploads directly to S3.
+uploads, see the [example app] for how you can do multiple uploads directly to
+S3.

 ## Processing